 Lack of Intent

-We might be able to make a reasonable argument that you didn't have an intent to interfere, or your actions weren't willful.
+We might be able to make a reasonable argument that you didn't have an intent to interfere or your actions weren't willful.
 If you go back to the legal definition, it includes the factor that you specifically intended to interfere with a business or enter their property unlawfully.
-If a prosecutor can't prove this beyond a reasonable, you have a good chance at avoiding a conviction for criminal trespassing.
+If a prosecutor can't prove this beyond a reasonable, you have a good chance of avoiding a conviction for criminal trespassing.

 Consent